Freemasonry in Scotland: Appendant bodies

 Most Freemasons in Scotland choose to be advanced as Mark Master Masons after completing the three degrees of Craft Freemasonry, and the Mark degree is considered to be a part of the second of these degrees.
-However, a smaller number Freemasons in Scotland subsequently apply to join the Holy Royal Arch and take their Mark degree in that body.
+However, a smaller number of Freemasons in Scotland subsequently apply to join the Holy Royal Arch and take their Mark degree in that body.

 Under the Scottish Masonic Constitution, the Mark master's degree can be taken either within a Craft Lodge after having attained the degree of Master Mason, or within a Royal Arch Chapter, before taking the degree of Excellent Master.
 No one under the Scottish Masonic Constitution can be exalted as a Royal Arch Mason without previously having been advanced as a Mark Master Mason.

 Under the terms of etiquette about inter-visitation between masonic Constitutions, English Royal Arch Masons are unable to attend a Royal Arch Chapter in Scotland during a Mark working unless they also hold that degree.
 In the English masonic constitution, the Mark degree which is administered by a separate "Grand Lodge of Mark Master Masons" and it is not necessary for this degree to be held before joining the Royal Arch.
 The Excellent Master degree does not exist in England, and English Royal Arch Masons are not permitted to attend these workings in Scotland.
 They may also be unable to be present at a part of the Royal Arch working in Scotland which is no longer part of English Royal Arch ritual, although this is at the discretion of individual Chapters.

 These restrictions do not apply to members of Royal Arch chapters in Ireland, Australia, New Zealand, and North America, as the Royal Arch as practised in these Constitutions is more fully compatible with Scottish practice.

 There are several other orders open only to freemasons, of which the Knights Templar and Red Cross of Constantine are particularly popular in Scotland.

 Membership of the Ancient and Accepted Scottish Rite and the Royal Order of Scotland are sought after but tightly-controlled and by invitation only.

 Bodies of the Order of Knight Masons, the Allied Masonic Degrees and the Order of the Secret Monitor also exist in Scotland, but have comparatively small membership and, while not proscribed to Scottish masons, are not considered to be part of the Scottish masonic 'family'.

 The Order of the Eastern Star, is a fraternal organisation for women who are related to a Freemason which also requires Masonic office bearers.
 It has declined in both Chapters and overall membership from its peak, but is still present in several areas of Scotland.